The Secret to Stop Worrying About What Other People Think

 Our self-worth refers to how we view ourselves and how much value we put on our lives, ideas, and opinions.

 When we are constantly worried about how other people view us or the decisions we make, it is really because we feel the need to have them view us in a favorable light.
+Think about your coaches or parents.

 This will then allow us to feel good about ourselves because others think we are valuable.